-- Connect the keyboard, monitor, and power to one node (Step 1 of ztC Edge 100i Systems: Quick Deployment (R001Z)).
+- Connect the keyboard, monitor, and power to one node (Step 1 of ztC Edge 100i Systems: Deploying the System (R001Z) or ztC Edge 110i Systems: Deploying the System (R005Z)).
 You can optionally connect one or two optional uninterruptible power supplies (UPS).
-For information, see Connecting Power. - The node powers on automatically.
-If it does not, press the power button (Step 2 of ztC Edge 100i Systems: Quick Deployment (R001Z)).
+For information, see Connecting Power. - 2.
+The node powers on automatically.
+If it does not, press the power button (Step 2 of ztC Edge 100i